-Argent, developer of the hugely popular area around King’s Cross Station, has joined forces with US company Related to sign a Strategic Development Partnership agreement with Haringey Council for the Tottenham Hale project.
-Whitby Wood is providing structural, civil and geotechnical engineering for all five sites, which are the subject of a masterplan by Allford Hall Monaghan Morris (AHMM).
+Argent, developer of the hugely popular area around King’s Cross Station, has joined forces with US company Related to sign a Strategic Development Partnership agreement with Haringey Council.
+Whitby Wood is providing structural, civil and geotechnical engineering, and flood risk and CMT services for all five sites, which are the subject of a masterplan by Allies and Morrison.
 This ambitious project is the first phase of a wider housing scheme centred on Tottenham and will include new community facilities, shops, cafes and restaurants.

-One of the key challenges is to enable Argent Related to achieve its aim of providing high quality mid-market housing.
-In the search for cost-effective solutions that are buildable on a large scale, Argent Related is encouraging exploration of old and new technologies, as well as Modern Methods of Construction, such as precasting and prefabrication.
+A key challenge is to enable Related Argent to achieve its aim of providing high quality mid-market housing.
+The search for cost-effective solutions that are buildable on a large scale led to exploration of old and new technologies, as well as Modern Methods of Construction, such as precasting and prefabrication.

-The five brownfield sites surround Tottenham Hale Station — serving London Underground’s Victoria Line, National Rail and potentially future Crossrail 2 links — and a bus interchange, which will remain operational during works.
+The five brownfield sites surround Tottenham Hale Station — serving London Underground’s Victoria Line, National Rail and future Crossrail 2 links — and a bus interchange, which are remaining operational during works.
 Below-ground obstructions on the sites include two large sewer mains, the buried fuel tanks of a former petrol station and the Victoria Line tunnels.

 Tottenham Hale, London, UK

 Restaurants + bars